Industry insights

-Entrepreneurs often use their personal credit in the startup phase of a new business.
+Entrepreneurs often use personal credit in the startup phase of a new business.
 This is sometimes done out of necessity, as traditional banks and credit unions don’t extend business credit until the company has been established for a while.
-In this article, we’ll explain how to avoid that problem.
+In this article, we’ll explain how to avoid using your personal credit for business loans or business credit cards, and how to build business credit as your company grows.

 What you need to know